rondevera/jslintmate/README.markdown

 `--linter-options`.

-Note that you can have different options for JSLint and JSHint simply by modifying the "Run JSLintMate" and "Run JSLintMate with JSHint" bundles separately.
+Note that you can have different options for JSLint and JSHint simply by modifying the "Run JSLintMate" and "Run JSLintMate with JSHint" commands separately.

 For more info, read about [JSLint's options][jslint-options] and